 Massachusetts | Neil MacGaffey, Director MassGIS The address program is developed and maintained by the state's GIS coordination office, MassGIS.
-Like some other honor roll states, address work has relied on funding from the State 9-1-1 Department.
-The program also depends on the cooperation of 351 local governments.
-The private sector also plays a role in Massachusetts, with a consultant developed field app and companies under contract to the state meeting the needs for imagery and parcel mapping that provide initial address point locations.
-Funding for imagery and parcel mapping has been supported by other state agency partners.
+Unlike some other honor roll states, only minor funding comes from the state 9-1-1 office.
+The program depends on the cooperation of 351 local governments.
+The private sector also plays a role in Massachusetts, with a consultant-developed field app and companies meeting the needs for imagery and parcel mapping that provide initial address point locations.